 s A faxed prescription

 s A prescription sent via email

-An electronically transmitted picture of a prescription
+s An electronically transmitted picture of a prescription

-What is also not EPCS

-- S A system that allows the prescriber to "sign" his/her name, or in some way attached a copy of their signature. - A text message containing prescription information.
+What is also not EPCS A system that allows the prescriber to "sign" his/her name, or in some way attached a copy of their signature. s A text message containing prescription information.

-What's NOT Acceptable

-§ The use of a user name and password by themselves.

-s The use of a biometric or hard token by itself.
+What's NOT Acceptable The use of any one of the three authentication tools by itself.